Materials of Excellence

 2.High Consistency Rubber (HCR): Also known as High Consistency Silicone Rubber, this type has a much higher viscosity than LSR.
 It is used for extruding, molding, and fabricating a wide range of products.
 It typically requires heat to cure and is used for keypads, gaskets, cables, and a variety of industrial parts.

-silicone rubber cap
+silicone vs rubber

 3.Fluorosilicone Rubber (FSR): FSR has the beneficial properties of silicone rubber but with enhanced chemical resistance.
 This makes it ideal for automotive fuel emission control systems, where it can withstand exposure to fuel and solvents.